ajoberstar/gradle-git/README.md

 ## Questions, Bugs, and Features

-Please use the repo's [issues](https://github.com/ajoberstar/gradle-git/issues) for all questions and bug reports.
+gradle-git is not maintained anymore.
+See the _Project Status_ section above for details.

 ## Contributing

-Non-breaking bug fixes are welcome via pull requests.

-I am no longer accepting feature contributions.
+gradle-git is not maintained anymore.
 See the _Project Status_ section above for details.

 ## Acknowledgements